aerickt/steno-dictionaries/README.md

  - `TKPWAL/KWROPB` (gallon) ❌
    - `TKPWA/HROPB` ✔️

-#### Exceptions to syllable breaks
+#### Exceptions to syllabic splitting

-##### Starting strokes not to be used
+##### Strokes not to be used when starting outlines

-Sometimes a stroke should not begin with a certain chord as it is a common brief and would lead to word boundary issues.
+Sometimes it is undesirable for the beginning of an outline to use a stroke due to conflicts.
+For example, `KO/HREBGT` conflicts with the word "collect" and the phrase "could elect".
 The following chords should not be used as strokes to start an outline.
  - `KO`
  - `O`
  - `E`